RTC1/PotatoFlickrFeed/README.md

 ## Potato Flickr Feed

- - Composer & NPM
+ - Requires: Composer, NodeJS, NPM, Bower and Grunt
- - Single page app.
+ - Single page app
- - Based upon Potato Wireframes.
+ - Based upon Wireframes provided by Potato
- - Bootstrap 3, jQuery, Angular JS, Laravel, Grunt, Bower
+ - Bootstrap 3, jQuery, Angular JS, Laravel
- - Responsive design.
+ - Responsive design
  - HTML5
  - LESS
  - Infinite scrolling
- - Same view displayed if the link is shared or the page is refreshed.
+ - Same view displayed if the link is shared or the page is refreshed
- - 1 JS file and 1 css file which can be cached indefinitely, the cachebuster will modify the URL each time the file changes.
+ - 1 JS file and 1 css file which can be cached indefinitely, the cachebuster will modify the URL each time the file changes

 # Build process